raunofreiberg/interfaces/README.md

 - Images should always be rendered with `<img>` for screen readers and ease of copying from the right click menu
 - Illustrations built with HTML should have an explicit `aria-label` instead of announcing the raw DOM tree to people using screen readers
 - Gradient text should unset the gradient on `::selection` state
-- When using submenus, make sure projected mouse trajectories over non interactive elements don’t close the menu if moved above a certain speed threshold
+- When using nested menus, use a "prediction cone" to prevent the pointer from accidentally closing the menu when moving across other elements.

 ## Design